diabpsx/plaque/README.md

 - The volume of music fades in and out during load times.
 It also fades out when speeches play.

 #### Reverb
 - A reverb effect is added to all sound effects when outside of Tristram.
 This gives the dungeon a more "open" and "dark" feel.
+The reverb was much more intense in the beta, and toned down a bit for the final game.
+Concert Hall reverb from the SPU is used.

 ## Unused
 There are several features that were removed from the game.
 Some are still in the code but disabled, others were active in the beta builds.